Are 3 days in Lisbon enough to see everything in the most trending European capital? I believe so, yes.

-3 Days in Lisbon – Day one – Enjoy the views
+Three Days in Lisbon – Day 1 – Incredible Views

 Our first day will also be our longest one.
-We’ll go up and down, and up again…more than once, but don’t be scared, the views you’re about to witness are worth it way more than a few drops of sweat.
+We’ll go up and down, and up again, but rest assured, the panoramic views you’re about to witness are worth way more than a few drops of sweat.
 Now it’s time to start our 3 days in Lisbon from one of the most emblematic places in town.

 Praça do Comércio

 While it may be tempting to sit for breakfast and coffee there – don’t.
-It would cost you double, and next place we’re going to would make a better breakfast experience anyways.
+It would cost you double, and the next place we’re going to would make a better breakfast experience anyway.

-CastawayTip: If you are lucky enough and there are no events (thus no stages) on the square, you may get a stunning postcard Lisbon photo from behind the Arc, with the statue in the middle (sadly I wasn’t that lucky).
+If you are lucky enough and there are no events (thus no stages) on the square, you may get a stunning postcard-perfect Lisbon photo from behind the Arc, with the statue in the center (sadly I wasn’t that lucky).

-CastawayTip: If you still got your coffee and pastéis de natas, you may go to the viewpoint that is right next to Portas del Sol – Miradouro de Santa Luiza.
-While the view is not as good as the one on the Sun Gate (it’s pretty close), there is a small garden with benches where you can sit and enjoy your breakfast.
+Save your morning coffee, for the viewpoint that is right next to Portas do Sol – Miradouro de Santa Luiza.
+While the view is not as good as the one on the Sun Gate, there is a small garden with benches where you can sit and enjoy the dawn.

 We continue our 3 days in Lisbon with a castle.
-I mean, no visit to European capital is complete if there isn’t at least one castle to check out, right?
+I mean, no visit to a European capital is complete if there isn’t at least one castle on the itinerary, right?
 This one is quite a special one too.
-It wasn’t built by the Portuguese but by the Muslim Berber forces that were ruling the city in the 10th century, but It didn’t help them enough to keep the city, and the crusaders reclaimed it back in 1147 ( the only notable success in the failed crusade).
+Castelo de São Jorge wasn’t built by the Portuguese but by the Muslim Berber forces that were ruling the city in the 10th century.
+It didn’t help them enough to keep the city, though, and the crusaders reclaimed it back in 1147 ( the only notable success in this failed crusade).

-While exploring the castle and its small museum, you’d also find out that the hill you’re standing on was used for defensive purposes long before the castle was built.
-Indigenous Celtic tribes, Phoenicians, Greeks, and Carthaginians had a defensible outpost there that was later expropriated by Roman, Suebic, Visigothic, and Moorish peoples.
-Wow!
+While exploring the castle and its small museum, you’ll also find out that the hill you’re standing on was used for defensive purposes long before the fortress was built.
+Indigenous Celtic tribes, Phoenicians, Greeks, and Carthaginians had a defensible outpost there that was later expropriated by Roman, Suebic, Visigothic, and Moorish.
 A lot of blood had been spilled at that place!

-Today the castle is most renowned for its views over Lisbon and is the perfect way to end our journey in Alfama and go to the slightly more modern part of the city.
+Today Castelo de São Jorge is most renowned for the amazing views that offer and is the perfect way to end our journey in Alfama before we move to the other parts of Lisbon.

 Praça Dom Pedro IV

-CastawayTip: It’s very likely that some suspicious subjects approach you offering drugs.
-It’s a normal thing in Lisbon, just decline politely and they won’t bother you anymore.
+It’s very likely that some suspicious subjects approach you offering drugs It’s quite a normal thing in Lisbon.
+Just decline politely and they won’t bother you anymore.

 Santa Justa Miradouro